 Who Needs Bobtail Insurance?

-In a nutshell, if you are under a lease agreement with a motor carrier and find yourself driving sometimes without a trailer attached, you need bobtail insurance.
+In a nutshell, if you are under a lease agreement with a motor carrier and find yourself driving sometimes without a trailer attached, aka bobtailing, you will most likely need bobtail insurance.
+Another way to look at it, is do you ever drive your truck when you are not under dispatch?
+You will need bobtail truck insurance because your motor carrier’s liability insurance doesn’t cover you when you use your truck for non dispatched purposes.

 Most owner operators under lease agreements are covered by the motor carrier’s primary liability insurance while hauling loads for them.
 But what happens when you are driving between loads?
 This is when bobtail insurance kicks in.
-If you are an owner operator leased to a motor carrier, you most likely need bobtail insurance.
-This type of insurance is typically used by independent contractors to cover the gaps in the insurance provided by their motor carrier.
+If you are an owner operator leased to a motor carrier, you most likely need bobtail insurance or non-trucking liability insurance.
+These types of liability coverage are typically used by independent contractors to cover the gaps in the insurance provided by their motor carrier.

-If you are under a lease agreement, ask yourself:
+If you are a trucker under a lease agreement, ask yourself:

 What’s Included in a Typical Bobtail Insurance Policy?